saturnlighting/literature-review/README.md

 Cycling and Road Lighting: A Review
 ================

-# Abstract
+**Abstract**

-Background: Evidence shows that darkness discourages people from cycling.
+<Background>Evidence shows that darkness discourages people from
+cycling.
 This is mostly due to a higher perceived danger of cyclists at night from motorised traffic and personal security.
-This may disproportionately affect women, children, the elderly, and disadvantaged groups.
+This disproportionately affect women, the elderly, and disadvantaged groups.

-Aim: This paper provides a review on the scientific literature that intersects between cycling and road lighting to better understand the relationship between both terms.
+<Aim>This paper provides a review on the scientific literature that

-Method: We used a hybrid systematic and snowballing method.
-TBC studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.

-Results: The literature suggests that… Gaps in the literature are…
+intersects between cycling and road lighting to better understand the relationship between both terms. <Method>We used a hybrid systematic and snowballing method.
+TBC studies on several disciplines such as engineering and technology, transportation, road safety, and public health were reviewed. <Results>The literature suggests that… Gaps in the literature are… <Conclusion>

-Conclusion:
+**Keywords**

+Cycling; road lighting; road safety; personal security; inequalities

 # Introduction